Frequently asked questions about therapy

 All missed or cancelled sessions incur the session fee.

-I have my phone on 5 minutes before our scheduled time.
-Please call or text to let me know.
-If you're late for your appointment, then you'll have the remainder of your allocated session time.
+All therapists have their phone on 5 minutes before scheduled appointments.
+Please call or text to let your therapist know you’re late.
+The remainder of the allocated session time is yours upon arrival.

 How confidential are you?
 Would you ever pass my information to anyone?
 (Police/ GP/ SS)

-Confidentiality is key in our therapeutic relationship as it facilitates building trust.
-However, the Law states there are situations whereby I may need to inform other agencies.
-For example: if there's a risk of harm or neglect to a child then I have a duty of care under The Children's Act 1989.
-In any other circumstances, I'd attempt to speak with you in the first instance so that we can co-create the best approach for ensuring you get any additional support you may need.
+Confidentiality is key in the therapeutic relationship as it facilitates building trust.
+However, the Law states there are situations whereby therapists may need to inform other agencies.
+For example: if there's a risk of harm or neglect to a child then there’s a duty of care under The Children's Act 1989.
+In any other circumstances, your therapist will attempt to speak with you in the first instance so that you can co-create the best approach for ensuring you get any additional support you may need.

 What if I'm in crisis, can I have an emergency appointment?

-If you feel you're in crisis with a risk of harm to your self or others then I'd recommend contacting the mental health rapid response service (MHRRS) on 0300 304 0078, 24 hours a day, 7 days a week.
-Whilst I may occasionally have some availability at short notice, it's important that if you're at risk that it's handled as an emergency.
+In crisis, contact the mental health rapid response service (MHRRS) on 0300 304 0078, 24 hours a day, 7 days a week.
+It's important that if you're at risk that it's handled as an emergency.
 You're important.

 How long do I have to be in therapy for?

 Counselling tends to be open-ended with no set number of sessions.
 Some clients find it beneficial to agree a set number of sessions as it allows them to plan for the financial and time commitment.
-This is something we can discuss in your first session.
+This is something to discuss with your therapist.

 What if I want to finish counselling?

 All good things come to an end.
-I'd suggest we discuss how and why you wish to end, as it all benefits the therapeutic process.
+You therapist might ask how and why you wish to end, as it all benefits the therapeutic process.

 Can I follow you on social media?